 Kampot Pepper Seared Ahi Tuna is truly special for a couple of reasons.
-First, the Kampot Pepper from the Pepper Project, which is bright, bold and delicious.
-And second, a super quick, simple cooking process.I ordered a bundle of Kampot pepper from the Pepper Project mid-way through reading about it on one of my favorite food blogs, Blue Kitchen.
-Who knows, maybe I’ll inspire you to do so, too — or, at the bottom of this post, you can enter to win a package of this prized pepper from me.
+First, the bright, bold and delicious Kampot Pepper is from the Pepper Project, and second, a super quick, simple cooking process.I ordered a bundle of Kampot pepper from the Pepper Project mid-way through reading about it on one of my favorite food blogs, Blue Kitchen.
+Who knows, maybe I’ll inspire you to do so, too.

 The Pepper Project is a not-for-profit enterprise devoted to introducing products of Cambodia to the United States, primarily pepper.
 One hundred percent of the proceeds from sales of these products goes to support fair trade for farmers and to organizations that protect street children, disabled children and victims of sex trafficking.

 (You can learn more about the Pepper Project here.)

 Look how lovely my package of pepper is — with a hand written, personal note, literature about the Pepper Project, recipes, seeds, and the wonderful pepper itself in beautiful hand made bags.

 - Place Ahi Tuna fillet on a clean work surface.

 - Lightly sprinkle all of the sides with salt.

 - Generously sprinkle all the sides with pepper.